xlwan/KRnet/README.md

 # KRnet

 We provide an deep invertible mapping that can be used for generative modeling and density estimation.
+The algorithm is defined in *[K. Tang, X. Wan and Q. Liao, Deep density estimation via invertible block-triangular mapping, Theoretical & Applied Mechanics Letters, 10 (2020), 000-5]*, which can be found  [here](https://www.math.lsu.edu/~xlwan/papers/journal/KRnet.pdf).